HelenSchneider/HelenSchneider.github.io/README.md

 *Questions:*

-Done is better than perfekt?
-Perfekt is better than done?
-Better perfekt than done?
+Done is better than perfect?
+Perfect is better than done?
+Better perfect than done?

 *Result:*